 - Let the Page continue to exist, and start an "official" Page of your own

 What trademark owners need to realize is that they must protect their brands on the internet or risk diminishing those brands and their trademark rights across the board.
-A trademark attorney with experience in cybersquatting matters knows how the various policies work in the social networking realm, as well as which federal and state laws can be used to apply leverage to stop the cybersquatting cold.
+A trademark registration attorney with experience in cybersquatting matters knows how the various policies work in the social networking realm, as well as which federal and state laws can be used to apply leverage to stop the cybersquatting cold.
 Feel free to contact one of our domain dispute attorneys for more information.

 I think that a court would find that Facebook canvas URLs would be subject to cybersquatting laws, even though they have held that subdirectories do not indicate a source-identifying function in the past.
 I think the nature of Facebook and the value of the canvas URLs shows that they do indicate source.
 It will be interesting to see what happens as Facebook apps become more established and cases develop.